Thomas Hamilton Ayliffe

-Thomas Hamilton Ayliffe MD (1774 – 28 May 1852) was a medical doctor whose family were early settlers of South Australia, remembered in several place names, namely Ayliffe's Crossing and Ayliffe Hill, which is skirted by Ayliffe's Road.
+Thomas Hamilton Ayliffe MD (1774 – 28 May 1852) was a medical doctor whose family were early settlers of South Australia, remembered in several place names, namely Ayliffe's Crossing and Ayliffe Hill, which is skirted by Ayliffes Road in the southern Adelaide suburb of St Marys.

 History

-Thomas Hamilton Ayliffe (1774 – 28 May 1852) was born into a wealthy and well connected family whose details are somewhat obscure, but around the age of 12 was orphaned and was, with a brother and two sisters, placed in the guardianship of George O'Brian Wyndham (18 December 1751 – 11 November 1837), the 3rd Earl of Egremont, who was also executor of their father's will, and their surnames were changed to the earlier form of "Ilive".
+Ayliffe was born into a wealthy and well-connected family whose details are somewhat obscure.
+His father died when he was four.
+Around the age of 12, Ayliffe, with a brother and two sisters, were placed in the guardianship of George Wyndham, 3rd Earl of Egremont (18 December 1751 – 11 November 1837), who was also executor of their father's will, and their surnames were changed to the earlier form of "Ilive".